mymatthew/graphiql-dotnet/README.md

 ## Installation

-The GraphiQL.NET middleware can be [found on NuGet here](https://www.nuget.org/packages/graphiql/)
+The GraphiQL.NET Auth middleware can be [found on NuGet here](https://www.nuget.org/packages/GraphiQLAuth/)

-You can install GraphiQL.NET by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).
+You can install GraphiQL.NET Auth by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).

 ```
-Install-Package graphiql
+Install-Package GraphiQLAuth
 ```

 Alternatively you can install it using the .NET Core CLI using the following command:

 ```
-dotnet add package graphiql
+dotnet add package GraphiQLAuth
 ```

 ## Getting Started